- Feb 23, 2026

 How headless commerce works for B2B companies is the same as that of B2C companies.
 The concept of changing customer behavior also applies to the decision-makers in B2B companies.

-The global B2B ecommerce market size is estimated to reach $20.9 trillion by 2027, expanding at a CAGR of 17.5% between 2020 and 2027.
+The global B2B ecommerce market size is estimated to reach $57.6 trillion by 2030, growing at a CAGR of 18.2%.

-Companies that want to capitalize on ecommerce’s growth may wonder why they can’t just use a platform such as Shopify or BigCommerce.
-Yes, these platforms support headless commerce, and using headless commerce to solidify your omnichannel approach to ecommerce is one way to take the customer journey to the next level.
+Companies that want to capitalize on e-commerce’s growth may wonder why they can’t just use a platform such as Shopify or BigCommerce.
+Yes, these platforms support headless commerce, and using headless commerce to solidify your omnichannel approach to e-commerce is one way to take the customer journey to the next level.

 But, the reality is that to do headless commerce right, you need a headless CMS as your base to handle content, documents, personalization, marketing campaigns, and the overall experience — working in tandem with an ecommerce solution.
-It needs to be capable of dealing with the intricacies of an omnichannel content strategy and helping you to adapt it to your ecommerce stack.
+It needs to be capable of dealing with the intricacies of an omnichannel content strategy and helping you to adapt it to your e-commerce stack.

-Read more about integrating your CMS and your ecommerce platform.
+Read more about integrating your CMS and your e-commerce platform.

-Salesforce Commerce
+Salesforce commerce

-Magnolia effortlessly combines forces with Salesforce through Salesforce’s PWA kit or via an SPA.
+Magnolia DXP effortlessly combines forces with Salesforce through Salesforce’s PWA kit or via an SPA.
 It enables marketers to browse products and catalogs before adding them to pages with editorial content.
 Salesforce’s robust ecommerce system provides features for mid-market companies all the way to those at the enterprise level, while leveraging powerful APIs.

 Commercetools

-Magnolia’s connector for commercetools enables you to build digital shopping experiences that combine content and commerce.
+Magnolia DXP’s connector for commercetools enables you to build digital shopping experiences that combine content and commerce.
 Marketers can manage campaigns without developer support and create personalized experiences that increase conversions.

 BigCommerce

-With a BigCommerce integration, Magnolia enables marketers to deliver a seamless ecommerce experience across mobile, desktop, tablets and even wearable devices.
+With a BigCommerce integration, Magnolia DXP enables marketers to deliver a seamless ecommerce experience across mobile, desktop, tablets and even wearable devices.
 Both platforms leverage similar DX architecture, allowing for easy integration of merchandising and digital wallets with the ability to create, manage, personalize and publish content online.

 Here are some examples of headless commerce in action.

-Manufacturers of high quality glasses and decanters, European manufacturer Riedel, wanted to update its site architecture to streamline the experience across its B2B, B2C and brand websites.
+Manufacturers of high-quality glasses and decanters, European manufacturer Riedel, wanted to update its site architecture to streamline the experience across its B2B, B2C and brand websites.
 Content needed to be adjusted to the preferences and requirements of each market, including changes to language, payment methods and also taxes for their global audience.
 Plus, data needed to be transferred easily between the different stores.

-Read more about how Riedel leveraged Magnolia CMS to provide an industry-leading digital experience.
+RIEDEL, one of the world’s leading manufacturers in high-quality glasses and decanters, leveraged Magnolia CMS to provide an industry-leading digital experience.

 This best-of-breed approach to building your tech stack allows you to create an eCommerce stack that fits your brand’s unique requirements.
-Ultimately, helping you boost your omnichannel capabilities and fully embrace headless commerce while speeding up your time to market.
+Ultimately, helping you boost your omnichannel capabilities and fully embrace headless commerce while speeding up your time-to-market.